wangechi01-a/Financial-Inclusion-in-Africa/README.md

 Convenience: Easy and accessible banking services reduce barriers to financial participation for underserved communities, enhancing their economic engagement.

-Access to bank accounts fosters long-term economic growth by empowering households and businesses to participate in financial transactions and establish creditworthiness.
+Economic growth: Access to bank accounts fosters long-term economic growth by empowering households and businesses to participate in financial transactions and establish creditworthiness.

 # Tools Used: